 NEW BUSINESS:

-Motion by Schultz to approve the hiring of Moley Townsley as an EMT-Basic effective February 21, 2024 at an hourly rate of $20.00, pending standard background checks, etc. was seconded and passed 5-0 roll call vote.
+Motion by Schultz to approve the hiring of MOLLY Townsley as an EMT-Basic effective February 21, 2024 at an hourly rate of $20.00, pending standard background checks, etc. was seconded and passed 5-0 roll call vote.

 Motion by Cook to approve the new contract for the Township Attorney, Todd Millar, at the rate of $210 per hour was seconded and approved 5-0.